Log in

 • Provide Static List: You can enter comma-separated values to create a static dropdown menu.

-To use another table in a dropdown field, select Use Another Table as the Selection Source.
+To use another table in a dropdown field, select Use Another Table or Field as the Selection Source.
 Then, click on Source Table to select an existing table to use.
 (Be sure you're giving your tables clear and descriptive names!)

 Select the source table for the dropdown field.